finalwebsites/subscription-tools/readme.md

 ## Installation

-The quickest method for installing the Sendy subscriptions plugin is:
+The quickest method for installing the plugin is:

 1. Automatically install using the built-in WordPress Plugin installer or...
 1. Upload the entire `sendy-subscriptions` folder to the `/wp-content/plugins/` directory.